 26th October 2018 Roberta Bivins will speak about the NHS at the Royal College of Physicians' 500th Anniversary celebrations.
 For a peek at all their exciting events to celebrate this momentous anniversary, follow this link.

-January / February 2019 (planning in progress), Workshop on 'Building, Unbuilding, and Rebuilding the NHS', Black Country Living Museum
+11 February 2019 Workshop on 'Building, Unbuilding, and Rebuilding the NHS', Black Country Living Museum

 Alongside our People’s History of the NHS website we will be running a series of public events.
 News on upcoming events will follow soon.
 Please also contact us if you are interested in being involved in any such event or if you would like a member of our team to come to talk in your area.